protesilaos/my-website/_interpretations/2022-09-21-moustaki-meteque.md

 excerpt: "Translation of---and philosophical commentary on---a song titled 'Le Métèque' (the metic)."
 ---

-For these "interpretations" I usually pick a Greek song and translate its lyrics to ultimately forward some philophical point.
+For these "interpretations", I usually pick a Greek song and translate its lyrics to ultimately forward some philosophical point.
 My goal is to do philosophy in an even more approachable way, though I also seize the opportunity to introduce you to beautiful music you may not be familiar with.
 Culture has no borders.

 Today, I am deviating from the norm in that the song is in French, although the singer is part Greek.
 This is _Le Métèque_, meaning "the